top of page

 To provide the highest level of care and maintain availability for all clients, we require at least 24 hours' notice for any cancellations or rescheduling.
 Appointments canceled with less than 24 hours’ notice or missed without notification will be considered a no-show.

 If a client is more than 30 minutes late, the appointment may be canceled and documented as a no-show.
-Repeated late cancellations or no-shows (two or more instances) may result in a pause or discontinuation of services at the discretion of the clinician.
+Repeated late cancellations or no-shows (two or more instances) may result in a pause or discontinuation of services at the clinician's discretion.

 What is your billing policy?

 Crestpoint Psych Services is a private-pay practice and does not accept or bill insurance directly.
-Payment is due in full at the time of service for all therapy and assessment appointments.
-We accept major credit cards, debit cards, and Health Savings Account (HSA) cards.
+Payment is due in full at the time of service for all therapy appointments.
+We accept major credit cards, debit cards, Flexible Savings Accounts (FSA), and Health Savings Accounts (HSA) cards.

 Although we do not work directly with insurance companies, we can provide you with a detailed receipt (commonly referred to as a superbill) that includes service codes, diagnoses, and other information your insurance provider may require for out-of-network reimbursement.
 We encourage you to contact your insurance carrier in advance to verify whether you have out-of-network mental health benefits, and to ask about deductibles, coverage percentages, and documentation requirements.